Gabriele9102/BlueTube/README.md

 # BlueTube
-YouTube Clone for learn Material UI
+YouTube Clone for learn Material UI, made it for mobile first!